-And, we each have a particular and opposite set of compensating behaviours which form the architecture of the false, idealized mask that we show to the world.
+Without knowing it, each of us has such devastating negative beliefs about ourselves we cannot bear to acknowledge them.
+And, we each have an opposite set of compensating behaviours designed to deny these beliefs.
+This denial forms the architecture of the false, idealized mask that we show to the world.

-Our core pain is most often invisible to us because it formed when we were babies.
-Our degree of separation away from unconditional love is our "normal" emotional pain set-point.
-Our preferred, presenting personality hides and denies the core pain of separation and relegates it to the unconscious part of our mind, sometimes never to be discovered or understood during our life span.
+Our core pain is often invisible to us because it was formed when we were babies.
+Our degree of separation away from unconditional love is our "normal" emotional set-point.
+Our presenting personality denies the core pain of separation and relegates it to the unconscious part of our mind, sometimes never to be understood during our life span.

-Our "normal" emotional setpoint is so deeply integrated into our biology; rarely do we question or investigate the possibility of feeling differently.
-Our hidden negative emotional set-point seems to be "our nature".
-It is the familiar water that we swim in.
-And, our secret core pain drives nearly everything we do in life, from our most troublesome addictions and darkest depressions to our greatest achievements and successes.
+Our "normal" emotional setpoint is so deeply integrated into our biology; rarely do we investigate the possibility of feeling differently.
+Our habitual emotions are the water that we swim in.
+And, our core wound pain drives nearly everything that we do in our life, from our most troublesome addictions to our darkest depressions, to our greatest achievements.

 The Separation Trauma

 We first experience our core wound when we realize we are separate from unconditional love.
-In psychological terms this is called the "narcissistic wound."
-Psychology points to the first time a child is shamed as the cause of the narcissistic wound, which is our deepest, darkest belief about ourselves.
-From a transpersonal perspective, we actually organize our entire being around a particular feeling of lack much earlier in infancy - when we first feel the vulnerability of being separate from the unconditional love of our mother or primary caregiver.
+In psychological terms, this is called the "narcissistic wound."
+Popular psychology points to the first time a child is shamed as the cause of the narcissistic wound.
+From a transpersonal perspective, we actually organize our entire being around a feeling of lack much earlier in infancy - when we first feel the vulnerability of being separated away from the unconditional love of our primary caregiver.

-I am informed by, and I offer my own personal understanding of psychologist Stephen Wolinsky's depth perspective on healing the root of core pain below.
-For a fuller picture of his work see his excellent book "The Way of the Human - Volume II.
+I am informed by and offer my own personal understanding of psychologist Stephen Wolinsky's depth perspective on healing the root of core pain below.
+For a fuller picture of his work see his book "The Way of the Human - Volume II.

-We each have our own recipe for experiencing separation away from love.
-In fear, we contract our body, mind, and emotions down in systematic, repetitive and specific ways.
+We each have our own recipe for separating away from love.
+Our particular way of contracting away from love creates the root of our emotional pain.
+In fear, we contract our body, mind and emotions down in systematic, repetitive ways that say, "I am not enough."

 I am Imperfect